SignalK/specification/gitbook-docs/security.md

 In response to invalid login information the server must return HTTP error code 401 (Unauthorized).

-If the server does not implement this authentication mechanism it must return http error code 501 Not implemented.
+If the server does not implement this authentication mechanism it must return HTTP error code 501 (Not Implemented).

-### Logging into a server via Web Sockets and and similar transports
+### Logging into a server via Web Sockets and similar transports

 The client should send a message like the following.